kbridson/rails-demos-and-deets-2021-test/demo-15-styling-with-bootstrap.md

     </nav>
     ```

-1. Change the `navbar-brand` element to the name of the app:
+1. Change the `navbar-brand` element to _QuizMe_, like this:

     ```erb
     <a class="navbar-brand" href="#">QuizMe</a>
     ```

-1. Replace the existing links in the `<ul>` element with:
+1. Replace the links in the template's `ul` element with our actual Home, About, etc. links, like this:

     ```erb
     <ul class="navbar-nav mr-auto">